KamRon-67/KamRon-67.github.io/_posts/2025-09-04-Intro-To-Functional-Thinking.md

 ---
-title: "Changing your thinking from Imperative to FP "
+title: "Changing Your Thinking From Imperative to FP "
 description: "To change your thinking from Imperative to FP"
 tags: [Functional Programming]
 categories: [FP]